CleverCloud/documentation/content/doc/find-help/faq.md

 ## What type of content can I deploy?

-Please refer to our Terms and Conditions, article 6, *Obligations and responsibilities of the client*.
+Please refer to the Acceptable Use Policy, article 2, _Reasonable use of the Platform_.

 ## How do I add or remove members in my organizations?

 Log in with your account to [console.clever-cloud.com](https://console.clever-cloud.com), and select the appropriate organization in the left panel.
 Then click on **Members** in the mid pane.
 You'll see a list of the organization's members.
-If your are an admin, you can revoke or grant permissions.
+If your are an administrator, you can revoke or grant permissions.

 ## How do I report an application that's in violation of your Terms and Conditions?

-To report an application that is in violation of Clever Cloud's Terms and Conditions, please contact us at <abuse@clever-cloud.com>.
+To report an application that's in violation of Clever Cloud's Terms and Conditions, please contact the legal team at <abuse@clever-cloud.com>.

 We will investigate and contact the application's owner over the violation if needed.